Northern Rosellas are medium-sized parrots. Except for white

 is light-grey, while the legs and feet are grey.

-on sighting reports submitted by birdwatchers to
+based on individual sighting reports submitted by birdwatchers to

 The global distribution of the Northern Rosella is available